Film and Media Arts: Sound & Media Design

 - Video Studio: In-depth video projects can be recorded here.
 Get assistance from the studio manager, or get certified and schedule the studio for you own use in the evenings and on weekends.

-- One Button Studio: This an automated, self-service video recording studio designed to simplify media-enhanced academic work.
-THE ONE BUTTON STUDIO IS IN USABILITY TESTING MODE.
-IT WILL BE AVAILABLE FOR USE IN LATE SUMMER 2017.
+- Simple Video Studio (formerly One Button Studio): This an automated, self-service video recording studio designed to simplify media-enhanced academic work.

 When preparing to design sound for a show or film, you take into consideration many factors: the setting/location, time period, etc. The same should be true for doing sound design research.
 Go to the main Theatre Production & Design page for suggestions on how to do this.

-For Sound Recordings, go to the Library Catalog's Advanced Search mode, change the drop-down menu option from "Any" to "Subject".
+For physical copies of Sound Recordings, go to the Library Catalog's Advanced Search mode, change the drop-down menu option for Search Filter from "Any Field" to "Subject", and Material Type to "Audio Visual".
 Copy your choice from the suggested Subjects below and paste it into the Subject search box.
-Clik "Search".
+Click "Search".

 Recordings: Sound effects, Sounds, Animal sounds, Ambient sounds, Nature sounds, Anthropogenic sounds